-If building services are covered by a standard fee or unit cost e.g. per desk/m3 and there is no electricity sub-metering or reasonable means to estimate consumption e.g. pro-rata, then building-related emissions can be considered an upstream source (lessee) or downstream source (lessor) and assigned Scope 3.
+If building services are covered by a standard fee or unit cost e.g. per desk/m3 and there is no electricity sub-metering or reasonable means to estimate consumption e.g. pro-rata or floor area etc., then building-related emissions can be considered an upstream source (by renter) or downstream source (by landlord) and assigned Scope 3.